Dividing your property when you split up (“Relationship property”)

 De facto relationships of short duration are usually not covered by the Act unless:

 - there is a child of the relationship, or

-- one party has made a substantial contribution to the de facto relationship (including non-financial contributions), and
+- one person has made a substantial contribution to the de facto relationship (including non-financial contributions), and

-- the court is satisfied that failure to make an order would result in serious injustice.
+- the court is satisfied that not making an order would result in serious injustice (very unfair).

 What if a couple lived together before their marriage or civil union?

-In terms of working out the length of the relationship, a de facto relationship that immediately precedes a marriage is treated as if it were part of the overall length of the marriage relationship.
+In terms of working out the length of the relationship, a de facto relationship that begins before the marriage is treated as if it were part of the overall length of the marriage relationship.